Dentures - Complete, Partial, & Custom

 When your new dentures are finished, you will have another appointment with us.
 We will make sure that your new dentures fit, and we will tell you what you need to know about caring for your dentures.

-One thing that you need to keep in mind is very important.
-Your dentures need to stay wet.
+One thing that you need to keep in mind that is very important: your dentures need to stay wet.
 If you take them out, they will need to be soaked.
 You can soak the dentures in a solution that will clean them at the same time.
 That will help your mouth to stay fresh.

 Just because you lost all of your teeth does not mean that you can skip brushing.
 You will still need to brush your gums and your tongue.
 This is an important way to keep down the number of bacteria in your mouth.
 Consider adding mouthwash to your routine as well.
 This will also cut down on bacteria, and it will help to keep your breath fresh.

 When you first start to eat with your dentures, introduce foods slowly.
 While your dentures will be strong, it will take a little while for you to get used to eating with them.
 Soon you will forget that you are wearing them.

 When it comes to missing teeth, there are many different options.
 For many people, complete or partial dentures are the best solution.
 Here at Eric J. Sadler, DDS & Associates, we would like to talk to you about your options.
 Call us at (336) 331-5271, and together we will decide what will work the best for your oral health and also your lifestyle.